SantiagoSiordia/ExampleApp/README.md

 # Example Apps

-This repo is to have a control of all app I do to instruct my React Native course in BEDU.
+This repo is to have a control of all apps I do to instruct my React Native course in BEDU.

 ## Nomenclature: